mavdol/capsule/crates/capsule-cli/docs/README-pypi.md

     return {"processed": len(dataset), "status": "complete"}
 ```

+> [!NOTE]
+> The runtime requires a task named `"main"` as the entrypoint.
+Python can define the main task itself, but it's recommended to set it manually.

 When you run `capsule run main.py`, your code is compiled into a WebAssembly module and executed in a dedicated sandbox.

 ## Documentation